mythril-forge/homebrew-spells/spells/cantrips/produce-flame.md

 # Produce Flame

-- [ ] Homebrew
+- [x] Homebrew

 ***0th-level conjuration***

 **Casting Time:** action

-**Duration:** 10 minutes
+**Duration:** instantaneous

-**Range:** self
+**Range:** 30 feet

 **Tags:** verbal, somatic

+**Verbal Components:** the word "fire" spoken in ancient druidic

+**Somatic Components:** clenching your fist tightly

 ---

 ## Description
-A flickering flame appears in your hand.
-The flame remains there for the duration and harms neither you nor your equipment.
-The flame sheds bright light in a 10-foot radius and dim light for an additional 10 feet.
-The spell ends if you dismiss it as an action or if you cast it again.

-You can also attack with the flame, although doing so ends the spell.
-When you cast this spell, or as an action on a later turn, you can hurl the flame at a creature within 30 feet of you.
-Make a ranged spell attack.
-On a hit, the target takes `1d8` fire damage.
+A flickering flame appears in one of your hands, and you hurl the flame at a creature or object within range.
+Make a ranged spell attack against the target.
+On a hit, the target takes `1d10` fire damage.

-This spell's damage increases by `1d8` when you reach 5th level (`2d8`), 11th level (`3d8`), and 17th level (`4d8`).
+You can also hold onto the flame instead of attacking with it immediately.
+When you do so, the flame lingers harmlessly in your hand for up to 1 day, and sheds bright light in a 10-foot radius.
+You can take a bonus action to hurl the flame on a later turn, although doing so ends the spell.
+Likewise, you can end the spell if you choose to dismiss it (no action required).

+If you have two or more hands, you can maintain an instance of this spell in each of your hands.

+### At Higher Levels
+When you cast this spell using a spell slot of 1st level or higher, the damage increases by `1d10` for each slot level.

 ---